December 15, 2025

 The majority of MVNOs offer both new phones and a Bring-Your-Own-Phone (BYOP) option.
 Some (like TextNow) may only offer a BYOP option, providing SIM cards to activate an unlocked phone on their service.

 Since MVNOs are prepaid services, they can’t offer the same phone financing programs that postpaid plans can, as they don’t run credit checks.
-There are a few, however, that sell phones on instalment plans that are either a “lease-to-own" plan or use a third-party “Buy Now, Pay Later” service like Affirm or Klarna, or can offer promotions for phones with a commitment to a required phone plan.
+There are a few, however, that sell phones on installment plans — either a “lease-to-own" plan or using a “Buy Now, Pay Later” service like Affirm or Klarna — or that offer promotions for phones with a commitment to a required phone plan.

-Setting up an MVNO is very similar to setting up a regular phone plan, with the major difference being that there is no additional credit check or contract to commit to:
+Setting up an MVNO phone plan is very similar to setting up a regular phone plan, with the major difference being that there is no additional credit check or contract to commit to:

-2. Pick the plan from that MVNO that works for your needs.
-Whether that’s based on the cheapest phone plan you can find, the cheapest unlimited data plan you can find, the best talk & text only plan, best family plan or senior plan, or just the best prepaid phone plan
+2. Pick a plan from that MVNO that meets your needs, whether that’s based on the cheapest phone plan you can find, the cheapest unlimited data plan you can find, the best talk & text only plan, or may the best family plan or senior plan

-3. Check if your own phone is compatible with that carrier via their device compatibility checker to bring your own or pick a new phone from their own lineup (if available).
+3. Check if your phone is compatible with that carrier via its device compatibility checker to bring your own phone.
+You might also want to check out phone deals to buy something new, or see if the carrier you picked offers any deals or financing.

-4. Choose to bring your own number or pick a new one.
+4. Choose whether to keep your phone number or pick a new one.

 5. Fill out your details and make the purchase.